Channing Tatum's Wild Gambit Cameo In Deadpool And Wolverine, Explained

 A Gambit Movie Was Channing Tatum’s Passion Project

-The film would remain in one form of development hell or another for the better part of a decade.
-There were times when it looked like Gambit was going to happen, Channing Tatum officially signed on in the summer of 2015.
-The film was even on Fox’s official release calendar for a while, though the release date would be continually pushed back before being removed entirely.
+The film remained in one form of development hell or another for the better part of a decade.
+There were times when it looked like Gambit was going to happen; for example, I can remember the announcement when Channing Tatum officially signed on in the summer of 2015.
+The film was even on Fox’s official release calendar for a while, though the release date would be continually pushed back before the decision was eventually made to remove it entirely.

-And, while Disney’s takeover of Fox would seemingly end the possibility of a Gambit movie happening, it would be that same acquisition that would lead to Deadpool & Wolverine happening, and Channing Tatum finally getting his chance to play the X-Man.
+While Disney’s takeover of Fox would seemingly end the possibility of a Gambit movie happening, there is a bright spot to this narrative.
+In fact, it would be the very same acquisition that would lead to Deadpool & Wolverine happening, and Channing Tatum finally getting his chance to play the X-Man.

 Wade Wilson gets licked by Dogpool as Logan watches in Deadpool & Wolverine